duke-git/lancet/README.md

 ### Note:

 1. <b>For users who use go1.18 and above, it is recommended to install lancet v2.x.x.
-Cause in v2.x.x all functions was rewriten with generics of go1.18.</b>
+Cause in v2.x.x all functions were rewritten with generics of go1.18.</b>

 ```go
 go get github.com/duke-git/lancet/v2 // will install latest version of v2.x.x